fbpx

 Caring for gold: Gold can be dirtied or dulled by the chemicals found on the oils we daily use like body lotions.
 Mix a squeeze of mild dish detergent with warm water in a small bowl.
 Let the items soak for a few minutes and use a soft toothbrush to gently scrub them.
 Thereafter, dry them thoroughly with a soft polishing cloth.

-Caring for gemstones: As much as gemstones cannot be easily broken because they’re quite literally as hard as rock, they can be damaged from careless handling and negligence.
+Caring for gemstones: As much as gemstones cannot be easily broken because they’re quite literally as hard as a rock, they can be damaged from careless handling and negligence.
 Clean your gemstone pieces regularly with water mixed with little dish soap and a soft toothbrush to gently scrub the stone.
 Rinse them off with a lint-free cloth

 Caring for silver: Clean with warm water and mild liquid soap and wipe off immediately with a soft polishing cloth.
-Avoid using toothbrushes, ammonia based products and abrasives of any kind.
+Avoid using toothbrushes, ammonia-based products and abrasives of any kind.

 Previous Post